maudes/maudes.github.io/index.md

 - **Event Coordination:** Organized quarterly paid tech meet-ups and courses for hundreds of participants, contributing 10% of total company revenue.
 - **Brand Performance Evaluation:** Evaluated brand performance and implemented digital strategies, resulting in a 5% increase in key performance indicators (KPIs), including social media followers and MAU of websites.
-- **Content Creation:** Covered tech stories, including startups and venture capitalists, and curated them using the CMS platform, WordPress.
+- **Content Creation:** Covered tech stories, including startups and venture capitalists, and curated them using the WordPress CMS platform.

 >`More details of projects mentioned` [(Link)](https://maudeshen.wixsite.com/mysite/projects)